jalapic/engsoccerdata/readme.txt

 I cannot 100% guarantee the accuracy of every result.
 I have checked very thouroughly for mistakes etc., but as this dataset was collected from multiple sources, there is a chance for the odd error.  -  If you find an error, let me know and I will fix asap.

+Note: as of Sep 28th 2014, I have completed more checks and fixed some errors.

 # List of Sources